dbermond/screencast/README.md

 #### `-A, --vaapi-device=NODE`

-DRM render node to be used to encode the recorded video.
-This option is to be used only when specifying a VAAPI hardware accelerated video encoder with the [`-v`](#-v---video-encodername) option.
+DRM render node (VAAPI device) that will be used to encode the recorded video.
+This option can be used only when specifying a VAAPI hardware accelerated video encoder with the [`-v`](#-v---video-encodername) option and cannot be used when selecting other video encoders.
 Please make sure that the specified DRM render node is the right one.

 default: `/dev/dri/renderD128`